elewa-academy/studying-with-specs/next-steps/2-testing-101.md

 [TOP](#testing-101)
 ___
 ## Minimal Passing Functions
-You've just seen testing suites and heard of B/Tdd, but how does it all happen?
+You've just seen unit tests and have probably heard of B/TDD, but how does it all happen?

-Testing suites in conjuntion with _minimal passing functions_ can be used to organize your development process, helping you to make sure you aren't overcomplicating your work or taking any unnecessary detours.
+Unit tests in conjuntion with _minimal passing functions_ can be used to organize your development process helping you to catch bugs, keep your code simple and on task, and to make sure you aren't overcomplicating your life.

-This is the heart of the *DD development philosophies.
+This is the heart of the B/TDD development philosophies.

 A minimal passing function is just the simplest possible function that will pass it's unit test.
 To the point of uselessness.
 The example below contains a unit test and a simplest passing function for addition: